aLiviaMs/aLiviaMs/README.md

 - 💼 Software Developer at [CI&T](https://ciandt.com/ca/en-ca/)
 - ❤️ I love writing Codes, and building fun experiments on type-level.
 - 📚 Always studying for self-improvement and extra knowledge to build better codes!
-- 💬 I love studying together.
-Sends me a message so we can code together anytime and make the world a better place to encode ;)

 Skills: ANGULAR / REACT / NEXTJS / NESTJS / REACT NATIVE / JS / TS / SCSS / C# / Tailwinds / Cypress / Python / Java